Fridays with Vicky 34

 Use of long tail Keywords – I use long tail keywords.
 These are keywords with lower search volumes but they are often easier to rank for.
 Having lots of long tail keywords rank well for you, will over time help you increase traffic.
 I use this keyword tool to find my keywords.

-Use of inbound links – I link between the content on my site.
-If the content is relevant between posts and pages, I link them.
+Use of internal links – I link between the content on my site.
+If the content is relevant to posts and pages, I link them.

-Link out to other authority sites in the niche – Linking out to other authority sites, will benefit you.
+Link out to other authority sites in the niche, outbound links – Linking out to other authority sites, will benefit you.
 This is something that proofs to the search engines that you want to provide value by giving your visitors more relevant information even though it`s not on your own site.

-What About Incoming Links? – In this case I did use a couple of social media accounts to build some incoming links.
+What About Inbound Links? – In this case, I did use a couple of social media accounts to build some incoming links.
 Other than that I have not done much actively to do any link building.